intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 ## 6.2.2 Load Tokenizer

 A tokenizer is also needed for LLM inference.
-You can use [Huggingface transformers](https://huggingface.co/docs/transformers/index) API to load the tokenizer directly.
+You can use [ModelScope](https://www.modelscope.cn/docs/ModelScope%20Library%E6%A6%82%E8%A7%88%E4%BB%8B%E7%BB%8D) API to load the tokenizer directly.
 It can be used seamlessly with models loaded by IPEX-LLM.
 For Baichuan 2, the corresponding tokenizer class is `AutoTokenizer`.

 ```python
 from modelscope import AutoTokenizer